 Nursing home falls happen.
 Although most nursing home falls are predictable based on extensive screening and evaluation, there are times when a fall can truly be an accident.
 Two falls, both of which occurred while the resident was in his bed, makes the likelihood of their both being accidents extremely unlikely.

 The incident report from Renaissance at 87th written after the first fall gives no indication that staff know why the fall happened.
-However, the plan of care dated just prior to the fall includes a note to “Maintain needed items within reach.”
+However, the plan of care for falls dated just prior to the fall includes a note to “Maintain needed items within reach.”
 After the first fall, a note was added instructing staff members to “Give pain medication per resident’s request.”

 It seems possible that the resident, whose list of ailments includes chronic pain and cancer, was desperately trying to secure pain medications when he fell.
 In an understaffed nursing home, the wait for staff to respond to a call light can seem endless to a resident in pain.